Getting Started

 • legacy/vehicle-routing/README.MD

-• fast/vehicle-routing-fast/README.MD
+• legacy/vehicle-routing-fast/README.MD

-• fast/meeting-scheduling-fast/README.adoc
+• legacy/meeting-scheduling-fast/README.adoc

-• fast/employee-scheduling-fast/README.MD
+• legacy/employee-scheduling-fast/README.MD

 Benchmarks & performance